CaroMM13/CaroMM13.github.io/README.md

 I’m passionate about using **data and analytics** to drive strategic business decisions and improve customer experiences.
 Currently pursuing my **Master’s in Data Science** while working on data-driven initiatives in the **banking industry**.

+#  Credit Card Approval Prediction

 [View on GitHub](https://github.com/CaroMM13/CaroMM13.github.io/blob/main/Credit_Card_Approval%20(3).ipynb)
 https://github.com/CaroMM13/CaroMM13.github.io/blob/main/Credit_Card_Approval%20(3).ipynb

-##  Featured Projects

-#  Credit Card Approval Prediction

 ##  Project Overview
 This project aims to build a **machine learning model** to predict whether a credit card application should be **approved or denied**, based on applicants’ demographic and financial characteristics.